Adi016prasad/Langchain_Project_Querying_You_Tube_Videos_ARTIFICIAL_INTELLIGENCE-_PROJECT2/README.md

 ..........................LIBRARIES USED ARE........................................
-openai: For interaction with OpenAI's GPT-3.5 model. langchain pytube pydub
+openai: For interaction with OpenAI's GPT-3.5 model, langchain, pytube, pydub,
 SpeechRecognition
 ....................................................................................